sammsaski/DS5690_PaperReview/README.md

 # Overview

+One of major limitations of large language models (LLMs) is the context window.
+Generally speaking, the model is limited to the context size that it is trained on.
+Trying to use the model beyond its context window length results in a significant performance drop.
+This is a problem because the computational complexity of training the large language model is a function of the context size, $O(n^2)$

+---

 The proposed method, Position Interpolation (PI), extends the context window sizes of RoPE-bsed pretrained LLMs such as LLaMA models to up to 32768 with minimal fine-tuning (within 1000 steps), while demonstrating strong empirical results on various tasks that require long context, including passkey retrieval, language modeling, and long document summarization from LLaMA 7B to 65B.
 The method also adequately preserves model performance on the original context laength (2048).

 Position Interpolation linearly down-scales the input position indices to match the original context window size, rather than extrapolating beyond the trained context length, which may lead to catastrophically high attention scores that completely ruin the self-attention mechanism.